 Short on time?
-Here are five key takeaways from Adam on how to scale a team and improve your leadership skills:
+Here are five key takeaways from Adam on how to scale an engineering team and improve leadership skills:

 - Learn about the various management methods and processes.
 Inefficiencies will arise sooner or later if you get stuck managing projects a certain way.
 Leaders need to educate themselves on the options that are out there — and apply them.